GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/outbound-saml-shib.md

 The Gluu Server's SAML metadata may be needed from time to time.
 It can be found at `https://hostname/idp/shibboleth`.

 ### Attribute Release
-Each SP may require one or more user attributes in order to grant a person access to a protected resource.
-Required attributes vary depending on the application, and should be explicitly listed in the target application's documentation.
-The Gluu Server ships with certain preconfigured attributes and also supports the creation of custom attributes.
-Once the attributes are available in the Gluu Server, the administrator can use the oxTrust interface to release the necessary attributes to the SP (as described [below](#create-a-trust-relationship-in-the-gluu-server).
+Each SP may require one or more user attributes from the IDP in order to grant a person access to a protected resource.
+Required attributes vary depending on the application, and should be explicitly specified in the target application's documentation.
+The administrator can use the oxTrust interface to release the necessary attributes to the SP (as described [below](#create-a-trust-relationship-in-the-gluu-server).

-For a broader discussion of attributes, including how to create custom attributes, check the [attributes section](./attribute.md) of the documentation.

 !!!
 Note
-    Refer to the attributes section of the documentation to learn how to [configure the NameID attribute](./attribute/#defining-nameid) for your SAML SSO service.
+    For a broader discussion of attributes, including how to create custom attributes and how to [configure the NameID attribute](./attribute/#defining-nameid) for your SAML service, refer to the [attributes documentation](./attribute.md).

 ## Create a Trust Relationship
 Follow these instructions to create a SAML TR in your Gluu Server: